events

 2025 Social Science Advocacy Day

 COSSA’s Social Science Advocacy Day is back!
 Join COSSA on March 24-25, 2025 in Washington, DC!
 Advocacy Day brings together social and behavioral scientists and science advocates from across the country to engage with policymakers.
-This fun, informative event is a must for everyone across the social and behavioral sciences who care about funding for research and who believe this research should be used to inform sound public policy.
+The stakes for research funding have never been higher as we enter a particularly challenging political and budgetary environment.
+Social Science Advocacy Day is a must for all stakeholders who care about the fate of federal funding for social and behavioral science research and who believe this research should be used to inform sound public policy.
 This opportunity is available to individuals affiliated with a COSSA member organization.
 If you are a member of or employed by one of COSSA’s member organizations, you are eligible to participate.
 You can check your organization/institution’s membership status here.
 Not a member?
 Click here to learn more about how your organization can join COSSA and take advantage of members-only opportunities.
-COSSA Member Benefit Participation in Advocacy Day is a benefit reserved exclusively for COSSA member organizations.
-Check our member list to see if you belong to a member organization, or contact us to learn more about joining COSSA.
-MORE ABOUT ADVOCACY DAY
+Sponsorship packages are now available and come with free event registrations.
+If your organization is interested in sponsoring, please contact Wendy Naus ([email protected]) before registering.
+A list of hotels in the area can be found here.
+Participants are responsible for making…

 Save the Date: NIH Town Hall with COSSA on August 29!